 Abiola Abrams

-Abiola Abrams’ “Goddess City” play, the first critically acclaimed hip-hop theater production, debuted at the Schomburg Center for Research in Black Culture.
+Abiola Abrams’ “Goddess City” play, the first critically acclaimed hip-hop theater production, debuted at the Schomburg Center for Research in Black Culture in 2011.

 Born: 1976